WolfgangMehner/vim-plugins/latex-support/README.standalone.md

 - Change the typesetter during runtime using `:LatexTypesetter`.
 - Background processing, enable via `:LatexProcessing`.
 - View errors from background processing in quickfix using `:LatexErrors`.
+- Add maps for BibTeX buffers.
+The maps for the Comment, Text, and BibTeX templates now are available when editing BibTeX.

 The background processing relies on the new `+job` feature, which becomes available with a patch level of approx. `7.4.2000`.